 3. Social media platforms

-Social media platforms are a great place to start if your target audience is active on sites like Instagram, Facebook, or Pinterest, and your products are visually appealing.
+Social media platforms are a great place to start if your target audience is active on sites like Instagram, Facebook, or Pinterest and your products are visually appealing.
 Even if you have a website or online marketplace, social media can be a powerful tool to build brand awareness, connect with your audience, and drive traffic to your main sales channels.
 Facebook, and Instagram even offer built-in shopping features allowing for direct purchases within the app.

 4. Brick-and-mortar stores